watlowlib.testing¶

 load_fixture— JSONL file → :class:Fixture. - :func:

-controller_from_fixture— JSONL file → opened :class:Controllerready for facade-level assertions.
+controller_from_fixture— JSONL file → opened :class:Controllerready for facade-level assertions. - :func:

-Fixture file format is one JSON object per line.
+JSONL (rich — required for Modbus, optional for Std Bus).
+One JSON object per line.
 The first line may be a header recording the protocol and serial framing; everything else is a round.

 Std Bus round::